Xinyuan-LilyGO/EPD47-HC08/README.md

  - ***The HC-08 module must be set to the first-level energy-saving mode, otherwise the program cannot sleep, please ensure that the AT command is set successfully***

- - Before testing, please make sure that the HC-08 microphone module and EPD47 are connected securely

- - If the screen does not respond after pressing the button, try to press the button vigorously for a longer time to ensure that the button is triggered

- - After pressing the button to wake up the screen, you must first complete the microphone test steps, otherwise it will wait for the microphone input and will not sleep